Library Terms Translated

 - A book or electronic resource that accompanies a particular database or field of study and lists the standardized, controlled vocabulary, such as descriptors, that can be used for search terms.

 (In computer searching) The technique of using a symbol with a word stem to make the computer retrieve various forms of the word.
-Example: In Minerva the keyword search violin* will retrieve violin, violins, and violinist.
+Example: In the library catalog the keyword search violin* will retrieve violin, violins, and violinist.